Nested Deep Learning Model Towards A Foundation Model for Brain Signal Data: Real Data Analysis

 \subsection{Procedures to adopt to continuous time series data}

-The neurophysiology data are recorded continuously over time in real-world settings, rather than being segmented as they were in our model development.
-Therefore, we introduce an algorithm to apply NDL to continuous time series data in real settings.
-In Algorithm \ref{al:1}, we use a sliding window technique to assess the probability of each overlapping window containing a spike.
-We then identify time segments where this probability exceeds a specified threshold $C$ as our candidates.
-Lastly, a non-maximum suppression algorithm is employed to remove overlapping candidates, yielding the final set of identified segments.
+Unlike the segmented data analyzed in the previous subsections, neurophysiology data are usually recorded continuously in real-world settings.
+We develop the following Algorithm~\ref{al:1} that applies NDL to continuous time series data in practice.

+Algorithm~\ref{al:1} employs a sliding window technique to extract overlapping data segments and evaluate the probability of containing a spike for each segment.
+We then identify those time segments where the probability exceeds a specified threshold $C$ as initial candidates.
+Finally, we apply a non-maximum suppression algorithm to eliminate overlapping candidates, resulting in the final set of confirmed segments.